 Additionally, this example uses a thin-style half-gauge which always put the cherry on the cake.
 To be fair, I think big-energy companies could take a leaf from FusionCharts book when it comes to designing their own custom dashboards!

 This Nasdaq index dashboard example shows that you don’t always have to have the stereotypical design to make the board look good.
 If you get a chance, check the live example out because you can click on different data points to trigger the full dashboard to update with new data.

-For all you terminal lovers out there, here’s a ridiculously good terminal dashboard available from GitHub.
-The creators use server-statistics data to build a elegant terminal visualization, who’d of thought a terminal dashboard could look this good?
-Be-sure to check this repository on GitHub out!
+For the terminal lovers out there here’s a ridiculously good terminal dashboard available from GitHub.
+The creators use server-statistics data to build an elegant terminal visualization, who’d of thought a terminal dashboard could look this good?
+Be sure to check this repository on GitHub out!

-Another utilization of subtle-gradients within this sales conversion dashboard goes very well down the left hand side.
+Another utilization of subtle-gradients within this sales conversion dashboard goes very well down the left-hand side.
 It’s somewhat quite plain when compared to others but plots out information that is very easy on the eye.
-Datapine also have a huge showcase of real-time dashboards that you can have a look & play with yourself.
+Datapine also has a huge showcase of real-time dashboards that you can have a look & play with yourself.

 Admindek is a front-end admin dashboard with a nice selection of informational widgets.
 From notifications, data visualizations, data-tables, and to-do lists, all put together in a highly slick format.
 Notably, the middle of the board is a span of customized single-horizontal bar charts that are simply beautiful.
 Colorlib published an incredible article listing 34 free bootstrap admin dashboards that are well worth checking out.